dremio-professional-services/dremio-deployment/aws-eks-auto-mode/README.md

     EksPublicEndpoint="true"
 ```

+## Deployment Modes

+There are three modes of deployment:
+- Full: Deployment including all Dremio components with production sizing
+- Light: Classic deployment without semantic search and without Dremio Catalog
+- Minimal: Full Dremio deployment with all Dremio components, but with the minimum sizing

-## Helm Chart deployment in an EKS Auto Mode cluster
+## Helm Chart deployment in an EKS Auto Mode cluster (Full deployment)

 Following disks are provisioned by default:
 - 1x Coordinator disk: 512GB io2 with 6000 IOPS